 As part of an unprecedented era for the Ingle’s, Hamed came through the ranks alongside Ryan Rhodes, Clinton Woods, Junior Witter, and Johnny Nelson.

 Three of that quartets, alongside Hamed, became world champions.

-Rhodes eventually fought Canelo Alvarez and gave the Mexican a full twelve rounds.
+Rhodes eventually fought Canelo Alvarez and gave the Mexican a complete twelve rounds.
 But ultimately, he came up short on the world stage.

 A European title at super-welterweight was the pinnacle for Rhodes.

 Woods fought Roy Jones Jr. and Antonio Tarver during his tenure.
-Losing to both either side of an IBF light-heavyweight title victory.
+He was losing to both either side of an IBF light-heavyweight title victory.